 - Panthea did not require to be restrained in a cell or by “mechanical” means (i.e. physical restraints).

-The DDD schedule tells us as researchers quite a bit more about Panthea Elliott.
+This DDD schedule tells us as researchers quite a bit more about Panthea Elliott.
 Taking what was learned from her DDD record, a search of the asylum’s records (which include patient records) at the Library of Virginia is warranted.

 Note: Each state is different is its privacy laws regarding patient records.
 Some allow no access by researchers regardless of the age of the records.
 Others allow access if records are older than a determined date.
+You will need to determine your state’s privacy laws and how those will impact your research.

 Where To Find Non-Population Schedules